 We also have information on how to get a legal name change if you’re a Wisconsin resident.
 If you’re an out-of-state student, you can check out this page to learn how to get a legal name change in your state of residence.

 FORGE Forward is a nationally-known trans advocacy organization based in Milwaukee.
 See forge-forward.org for more details about their programs.
 They host a monthly social support and education program for trans people and SOFFAS (significant others, friends, family, and allies).

 The Tool Shed at 2427 Murray Ave sells gender expression items such as binders.
 They also have an online storefront on their website.

 The Milwaukee LGBT Community Center is a community organization that supports LGBTQ+ members of the Milwaukee community.
-They provide a drop-in youth space called Project Q. Check out their website.
+They provide a drop-in youth space called Project Q as well as a drop in style Trans/GNCQ support group that meets weekly.
+Check out their website.

 You might already know that the transgender community has the highest suicide attempt rate of any population – often cited at 41%.
 It is a tough road sometimes, but it’s important to know that you’re not alone in traveling it.

 The Norris Health Center has several therapists who are happy to counsel trans students.
 You can contact them at (414) 229-4716 to make an appointment.